lil-lab/cerealbar/agent/config/README.md

 ## `EvaluationArgs`

 These arguments define how evaluation should be performed.
+These arguments also apply to evaluation done during training (e.g., on the validation set).

 * `use_unity`: Whether to use the Unity standalone to show inference.
 * `visualize_auxiliaries`: Whether to visualize predicted plans in the Unity standalone.